 Customers are demanding more customization in print jobs than ever before, from paper, ink, and finish options to more sustainable materials.
 Printers are now expanding their materials and managing a broader inventory base.

 Progression in digital print technology has opened the door to process automation, digital workflows, and quality advancements that are enabling print shops to lower costs, increase accuracy, improve efficiencies, and provide a quicker turnaround for customers.

 Gone are the days of disparate systems that don’t talk to each other.
-Print shops can now use centralized software to bring together all the moving parts of their business, from prepress workflows to accounting to bindery.
+Print shops can use centralized software to unify all parts of their business, from prepress workflows to accounting to bindery.

 Challenges Facing Every Printer in the Modern World

-Even with all of these great opportunities to expand your business and product line, printers today are still struggling to make ends meet.
-The question is, how do you keep up with rapidly changing consumer demands, global competition, customization expectations, and digital transformation – all while keeping your costs as low as possible?
+Despite these opportunities to expand your business and product line, printers today are still struggling to make ends meet.
+How do you manage rapidly changing consumer demands, global competition, customization expectations, and digital transformation – while keeping your costs low?
 Here are four of the top challenges modern printers are currently facing in the industry today: